s2imon/pp4pp/readme.md

 # pp4pp - Privacy Policies for Apps

-This is a small mini site where put my learnings from iubenda for app creators.
+This is a mini site where I put my learnings from working on iubenda for app creators.
 Comments, feedback and push requests welcomed.

 To get started, checkout <http://s2imon.github.io/pp4pp>!